CORE-Robotics-Lab/MAGIC/README.md

   `sh train_grf.sh`

 ## Training Baselines
 -`cd baselines`
 -Use `--comm_action_one` to force all agents to always communicate all (other) agents.
 -Use `--comm_mask_zero` to block the communication.
--Use `--commnet` to enable CommNet, `--ic3net` to enable IC3Net, `tarcomm` and `ic3net` to enable TarMAC-IC3Net, and `gacomm` to enable GAComm.
+-Use `--commnet` to enable CommNet, `--ic3net` to enable IC3Net, `--tarcomm` and `--ic3net` to enable TarMAC-IC3Net, and `--gacomm` to enable GAComm.
 -The learning rate for IC3Net in Google Research Football was adjusted as 0.0007, otherwise it was kept as 0.001.
 * Predator-Prey 5-agent scenario:
   `sh train_pp_medium.sh`
 * Predator-Prey 10-agent scenario: